 The City of Cle Elum 2015 Water System Plan (WSP) was used as a guideline to determine requirements for the proposed 47° North development.
-This plan is in the process of being updated with completion anticipated in February 2022.
+This plan is in the process of being updated in 2022 and currently under review by the Department of Health.